Akua Reindorf KC

 • Appointed to prosecute internal disciplinary proceedings against the leader of an Oxbridge college.

-• Reviewing a leading University’s employment policies and practices relating to performance management and grievance and disciplinary matters, and making wide ranging recommendations for their improvement.
+• Reviewing a leading university’s employment policies and practices relating to performance management and grievance and disciplinary matters, and making wide ranging recommendations for their improvement.

 Akua’s litigation practice covers the full range of employment sectors, with an emphasis on advice and representation in challenging, hard-fought discrimination and harassment cases.
+She advises on and has been instructed in many of the key cases involving religion or philosophical belief discrimination and / or the vexed question of how discrimination and human rights law deals with sex and gender:

 • Acting for Aysha Khanom, founder of The Race Trust, in her claim against Leeds Beckett University in which she argued that Critical Race Theory was a protected belief.

 • Successfully representing cleaners employed at Topshop after they were dismissed for taking part in union protests over “poverty pay”.
-Press coverage: Cleaner at flagship Topshop branch wins £75k payout after being fired over low wage protest (Evening Standard); Cleaner sacked for Topshop pay protest wins tribunal (The Times).

 In suitable cases Akua accepts direct instructions from members of the public under the Bar Council Public Access scheme.

-• Chambers & Partners 2022: "Akua Reindorf is a brilliant lawyer who clients love working with, and she is very calm and measured.
+Chambers & Partners 2022: "Akua Reindorf is a brilliant lawyer who clients love working with, and she is very calm and measured.
 Her ability to home in on detail so quickly is also very impressive."

 Legal 500 2022: "As well as being extremely knowledgeable, Akua provides clear, pragmatic, commercial advice that is tailored to the client.
 She understands a situation very quickly and makes the most complex concepts clear to understand.
 Her advocacy is exceptional – brilliant to watch.
 She is always a pleasure to work with and very popular with the clients."